Didier Deschamps: International career

 In 1998, Deschamps captained France as they won the 1998 World Cup on home soil in Paris, holding an integral role in the team.
-Propelled by the momentum of this triumph, Deschamps also captained France as they won Euro 2000, giving them the distinction of being the first national team to hold both the World Cup and Euro titles since West Germany did so in 1974, a feat emulated and surpassed by the Spain national team between 2008 and 2012.
-Following the tournament, Deschamps announced his retirement from international football, making his second last appearance in a ceremonial match against a FIFA XI in August 2000, which resulted in 5–1 victory.
+Propelled by the momentum of this triumph, Deschamps also captained France as they won Euro 2000, giving them the distinction of being the first national team to hold both the World Cup and Euro titles since West Germany did so in 1974, a feat emulated twice by the Spain national team between 2010 and 2014, and between 2024 and 2026.
+Following the tournament, Deschamps announced his retirement from international football, making his second-to-last appearance in a ceremonial match against a FIFA XI in August 2000, which resulted in a 5–1 victory.
 His final appearance was against England.
-At the time of his retirement Deschamps held the record for the most appearances for France, though this has since been surpassed by Hugo Lloris, Zinedine Zidane, Lilian Thuram, Marcel Desailly, Olivier Giroud, Antoine Griezmann, Patrick Viera and Thierry Henry.
+At the time of his retirement Deschamps held the record for the most appearances for France, though this has since been surpassed by Hugo Lloris, Zinedine Zidane, Lilian Thuram, Marcel Desailly, Olivier Giroud, Antoine Griezmann, Patrick Vieira and Thierry Henry.
 In total, Deschamps earned 103 caps and scored four goals.

 Deschamps was named by Pelé as one of the top 125 greatest living footballers in March 2004.